-If you are planning a trip to Verona don’t miss this article.
-You will find some of the things to do and to see in Verona in 2 days.
+If you plan a trip to Verona, don’t miss this article.
+You will find some things to do and see in Verona in 2 days.

 ‘In fair Verona where we lay our scene…’ romance is all around.
-The allure of this northern Italian city, however, lies not only in its connection to Shakespeare’s ‘Romeo and Juliet’.
-There are plenty of reasons to consider a stay in this beautiful UNESCO world heritage site.
+However, the allure of this northern Italian city lies not only in its connection to Shakespeare’s ‘Romeo and Juliet’.
+There are many reasons to consider staying at this beautiful UNESCO World Heritage site.

-If you want you can spend several days in Verona, exploring the many historical sites but two days are enough to visit the main places of interest.
-As for the best time to visit the city keep in mind that as in the rest of northern Italy, autumn and spring are the two seasons with the best climate.
+If you want you can spend several days in Verona, exploring the many historical sites but two days are enough to visit the main places of interest, as for the best time to visit the city, remember that, as in the rest of northern Italy, autumn and spring are the two seasons with the best climate.
 September is statistically one of the best months: mild temperatures and a few days of rain.

 Regarding accommodation, there are plenty of options on Booking.com and Trip.com.
 Here you can find some good tours to visit the city.